lvillasen/Jetson-Orin-Temperatures/README.md

 - Create a folder named jetson on the web server on /var/www/html and copy the files from web-server into this folder

-- On your web server create a new mySQL database with
+- On your web server create a new mySQL database with the following commands:
--

 ```
 CREATE DATABASE jetson;
 USE jetson;